Florida's Finest Fruit Trees

 Moringa trees are fast growers and can be harvested while just five or six feet tall.
 Harvesting is done by cutting away two feet from the tops and drying the leaves in the shade.
 Trees also bear flowers that produce bean pods.

 Container grown trees need more attention to watering and temperature variations.
 Do not over water your container grown tree!
 Root rot can come on very quickly.
-This is especially true if the tree is planted in a pot that is way to big for it's root system.
-Transplant gradually from 1 gal to 3 gal to 7 gal etc.
+This is especially true if the tree is planted in a pot that is way too big for it's root system.
+Transplant gradually from 1 gal to 3 gal to 7 gal etc. Be sure to transplant as they grow and pinch the tops to keep the trees bushy and vigorous!

 The dried leaves are made into powder and also added to stews, salads and other foods to increase the amount of protein in the meal.
 Many sources also claim that the powder helps to increase lactation and fortify mothers breast milk.